On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Experimental setup

 Regarding the stochastic process $\{D_{tj}(\xisupt)\}_{t \in \Tset, j \in \Jset}$, for demand scenario generation purposes, we used two publicly available datasets: Walmart Sales Forecasting data~\citep{Kaggle_Walmart} and Corporaci\'on Favorita Grocery Sales Forecasting data~\citep{Kaggle_Favorita}.
 For the remaining optimization model parameter generation, we followed the steps described in \citep{daryalal2020lagrangian} which builds on the steps provided in \citep{helber2013dynamic}.
 We next briefly outline the characteristics of the used demand data.

 The Walmart dataset contains 12 columns of weekly sales data records for each department at each store, from 2010-02-05 to 2012-11-01.
-We let each combination of ``(store, department)" be one demand time-series.
+We let each combination of ``\textit{(store, department)}" be one demand time-series.
 Given the dataset, we decided to drop seven columns due to a large amount of missing data and a low correlation with the other features.
+We note that removal of these features would not lead to any predictive performance degradation, and producing robust and reliable statistical forecasting results using missing data is beyond the scope of this paper.
 We directly used and/or modified the remaining features to obtain new covariates to be used as an input for DeepAR: Year, Month, Week, Day, Temperature, Fuel price, and Holiday indicator.
 Despite the fact that temperature and fuel price might not be the most suitable covariates as they include data on future events, for this research, we assumed both time series as given, thanks to the advances in the field of time-series forecasting.
 For the sake of prediction, we extracted the data of the last eight weeks and trained all prediction models for the data without the last eight weeks.
-Since one of the main objectives of this paper is to conduct a quantitative analysis of the performance gap between traditional and modern time-series forecasting methods, we picked (store, department) combinations such that the difference between the root mean square errors of AR(1) and DeepAR is higher than a certain threshold.
+For (store, department) combinations to be used in our numerical evaluation, we randomly sampled from a subset of the original dataset where the forecasting methods had a noticeable predictive performance difference.

-For the Walmart and Favorita datasets, the planning horizon is chosen as $\{135, \hdots, 143\}$ and $\{530, \hdots, 542\}$, as can be observed in Figure \ref{fig:forecasting_walmart} and Figure \ref{fig:forecast_favorita}, respectively.
+For the Walmart and Favorita datasets, the planning horizons correspond to the time steps $\{135, \hdots, 142\}$ and $\{580, \hdots, 591\}$, as can be observed in Figure \ref{fig:forecasting_walmart} and Figure \ref{fig:forecast_favorita}, respectively.
 We use all the data available before the beginning of the planning horizon in the training phase.
 In the rest of paper, we use $\Tpred$ to denote the \emph{prediction horizon length} for DeepAR.